 Strong problem-solving and analytical skills, communication and interpersonal skills, and the ability to focus with close attention to detail are required in both the business analyst and systems analyst professions.
 A business analyst needs a broad base of business knowledge and sharply honed essential skills, while the systems analyst’s skill set is more technology-specific.

 The U.S. Bureau of Labor Statistics (BLS) predicts both the business analyst and systems analyst fields will expand employment in years to come – and much faster than the average of all other careers.
 Still, competition for positions will be tough, partly because of the salaries earned.
-The latest BLS data lists the average salary for systems analysts as $81,190, while management/business analysts annual salaries came in at $79,870 on average.
+The latest Occupational Outlook Handbook data from the BLS lists the average salary for computer systems analysts as $87,220, while management/business analysts annual salaries came in at $81,330 on average.

 While there are some common skills and knowledge requirements between systems analysts and business analysts, the business analyst profession requires an entirely different set of core specialty skills involving eliciting, analyzing, communicating, testing and verifying requirements, plus the ability to identify opportunities to solve business problems and improve processes.
 Business analysts are functional experts who work for change and improvement, helping organizations reach their strategic goals through continual, successful technology improvements.